History of laptops: Compaq Portable

 The Compaq Portable was the first PC-compatible portable computer created in 1982.
 The first shipment was in March 1983 and was priced at US$2,995.
 The Compaq Portable folded up into a luggable case the size of a portable sewing machine, similar in size to the Osborne 1.
 The third model of this development, Compaq Portable II, featured high resolution graphics on its tube display.
 It was the first portable computer ready to be used on the shop floor, and for CAD and diagram display.
 It established Compaq as a major brand on the market.

 Epson HX-20

 The first significant development towards laptop computing was announced in 1981 and sold from July 1982, the 8/16-bit Epson HX-20.
 It featured a full-transit 68-key keyboard, rechargeable nickel-cadmium batteries, a small (120×32-pixel) dot-matrix LCD with 4 lines of text, 20 characters per line text mode, a 24 column dot matrix printer, a Microsoft BASIC interpreter, and 16 KB of RAM (expandable to 32 KB).
 The HX-20's very limited screen and tiny internal memory, made serious word-processing and spreadsheet applications impractical and the device was described as "primitive" by some.
 In terms of mass storage, the HX20 could be fitted with a Microcasette Drive, which is powered and operated by the Main Unit.
 External Floppy Drives and even an Adapter for CRT output were also available.
+The HX-20 was the first laptop to be called a notebook.